 This bacon jam, made with strongly brewed coffee and brown sugar and maple syrup, is no ordinary preserve.
 We actually consider it quite the life-altering experience.
 You will, too.

 Yup.
 Bacon jam.
 Allow us to explain.
 Once upon a time in a land called Seattle there was a diner dubbed Skillet that was—actually, still is—known throughout the land for burgers slathered with a sweetly smoky lusciousness dubbed known as bacon jam.
 So ridiculously habit-forming was this curious condiment made from brown sugar, maple syrup, coffee, and bacon that the diner, which operated out of a vintage Airstream trailer, began to jar the porcine concoction and sell it throughout the land.
 What exactly is bacon jam?
 According to Skillet founder, Josh Henderson, whose bacon jam-making prowess is demonstrated in the video below, it comprises bacon, onions, balsamic, and brown sugar.
 Bacon jam junkies have been conjecturing as to whether there are missing ingredients in years.
 A robust collection of renegade recipes exist online, most of them a riff on the recipe found below, a basic blueprint that’s been bandied about on various websites.
 We’ve not tasted the original bacon jam from Skillet diner, so we can’t speak to this sweet bacon jam recipe’s authenticity, seeing as some of its ingredients vary from the above.
 We can, however, vouch for the go-wobbly-in-the-knees responses we’ve witnessed in the dozens of folks who’ve sampled this bacon jam.
 We can fathom making tweaks to this recipe, like maybe making it a splash of balsamic rather than cider vinegar, cutting back on the sugar, tossing in a jigger of bourbon…or not.
 Here’s how to make it at home.
-This recipe has been updated.
 Originally published November 8, 2012.–Renee Schettler Rossi

 What To Do With Bacon Jam?